 Maningrida Arts & Culture

-Maningrida Arts and Culture (MAC) represents more than 800 artists of the Maningrida region.
+Maningrida Arts and Culture (MAC) represents more than 250artists of the Maningrida region.
 The organisation implements a policy of acquisition which creates certainty and security for artists and ensures their works are presented respectfully and to a high standard.
 New and emerging artists are also encouraged through this policy.
 The majority of Aboriginal artists represented by MAC live on their Outstations.
 They take both their inspiration and their materials from country.

-Staff turn-over at MAC has been high for both Indigenous and non-Indigenous members.
 MAC has remained committed to providing accredited and in-house training.
 In 2011 two staff members completed a multi-media course and are now qualified photographers.
 This training has led to the creation of two full-time photography positions in the Centre.
 Training in literacy, numeracy, freight handling and public speaking has also been undertaken.
 MAC workers were provided with professional development opportunities in retail and visual display through the Darwin Aboriginal Art Fair held in Darwin in July 2011.

 A dynamic calendar of exhibitions, both within Australia and overseas, was offered to world-wide collectors.
 MAC was proud to promote Aboriginal artists in London and China, as well as in major national galleries and institutions.
 MAC also supported four successful entrants into the 27th Telstra National Aboriginal & Torres Strait Islander Art Award.
 Exhibitors included Ivan Namirrkki, Lena Yarinkura, Bob Burruwal and Crusoe Kurddal.